-The UCEM BSc (Hons) in Real Estate Management provides students with a rigorous understanding of the principles and practices involved in commercial property management, valuation, and planning and development surveying up to first degree level standard.
-The programme reflects the academic underpinning necessary to prepare students for a career as a surveyor with the Royal Institution of Chartered Surveyors

-(RICS), or other related international professional bodies and provides students with a progressive development of knowledge and skills over three levels of study.
+The UCEM BSc (Hons) in Real Estate Management provides students with a rigorous understanding of the principles and practices involved in commercial property management, valuation, planning and development surveying up to first degree level standard.
+The programme reflects the academic underpinning necessary to prepare students for a career as a surveyor with RICS, or other related international professional bodies and provides students with a progressive development of knowledge and skills over three levels of study.

-The programme is designed to ensure that graduates have a stimulating and challenging education, which prepares them well for their professional career and to produce capable individuals with the potential to progress to professional status and prepare for advancement to Masters level qualification.
+The programme is designed to ensure that graduates have a stimulating and challenging education, which prepares them well for their professional career and to produce capable individuals with the potential to progress to professional status and prepare for advancement to Master's level qualification.
 Students will develop a broad range of skills which are transferable across other industries.